canarytrace/documentation/docs/guides/architecture.md

 This is a big advantage because elasticsearch is powerful and a lot of people know it.
 It allows access to data via rest api and other tools can work with data collected from Canarytrace

-Data from Elasticsearch are used by Kibana for visualize them and by Canarytrace Listener for automatically analyses of incidentes, bugs, trigering alert by thresholds and for generate reports.
+Data from Elasticsearch are used by Kibana for visualize them and by [Listener](/docs/guides/listener) for automatically analyses of incidentes, bugs, trigering alert by thresholds and for generate reports.

 **Main responsibility**